 - Make any changes to the door or paint it.

 - Replace the handles, hinges, locks or any hardware yourself.

 By law, we have to make sure that the gas appliances, fittings and flues in your home are tested every year.
 You must let us into your home to do these safety tests according to your tenancy agreement.

 Appointments are booked automatically by our contractors, Mears.
-If you need to change the date and time of your appointment, give them a call on 0800 988 8330.
+If you need to change the date and time of your appointment, give us a call on 01733 385030.

 We also work with another company called Morgan Lambert who visit some of our homes after a gas safety inspection has taken place.
 They check the inspection has been completed properly.

 Turn off the gas using the lever by your gas meter.
 Do not use any electrical equipment, naked flames, switch lights on or off, or smoke.
 Open all windows and doors, leave your home immediately and alert your neighbours.